Looking for a career in public child welfare?

 - M. Slater, MSW 2016

 Ms. Slater’s interests include Public Child Welfare, childhood resiliency, mental health services, and race & equality advocacy.
-Her 5-year goals include helping to develop a Child Welfare class for the Social Work and Criminal Justice Program, and planning a restful vacation to Hawaii.
+Her 5-year goals include helping to develop a Child Welfare class for the School of Social Work and Criminal Justice, and planning a restful vacation to Hawaii.

 Keli Drake, MSW